jerm-jerm/quartz/content/DND Mystrala/1. The World/3 Items/Clockwork Devices.md

 Other clockwork devices include those made by Samugi's tinkering or Sundara's clockwork magic or a combination.
 They have also purchased clockwork devices such as Allara's prosthetic leg.

-[[The Icebreaker]] is a complex clockwork device, made up of a clockwork/arcane engine that powers a lightweight but armored ship.
+[[The Icebreaker]] is an immensely complex clockwork device, made up of a clockwork/arcane engine that powers a lightweight but armored ship.

 ### Location
-Large collection located in [[New Calim]].
+Large collection of sentinels located in [[New Calim]].

 ### Capabilities
 More advanced Clockwork Sentinels speak with a mechanical version of Solonor’s voice.